Giu-Bon/Giu-Bon/README.md

 > *“A computer is like air conditioning – it becomes useless when you open Windows.”*
 > ~ Linus Torvalds

-> *"Self-hosting is the best way if you want privacy."*
+> *"Self-hosting is the only real way if you want privacy."*
 > ~ Giu

 ---